πΉπΏTanzania Political Stability: 26.3/100

 Composite score is the unweighted average of six governance dimensions, each measured on a 0-100 percentile scale.

-Tanzania is located on the eastern coast of Africa, covering 947,403 square kilometers, making it the 13th largest country in Africa.
-It features a diverse landscape that includes mountains, forests, and three of Africa's Great Lakes: Victoria, Tanganyika, and Nyasa.
-The country has a long Indian Ocean coastline and is home to Mount Kilimanjaro, Africa's highest peak, as well as the second highest waterfall, Kalambo Falls.
+Tanzania is located on the eastern coast of Africa, bordered by Kenya and Uganda to the north, and Zambia, Malawi, and Mozambique to the south.
+It has a diverse geography that includes mountains, forests, and three of Africa's Great Lakes: Victoria, Tanganyika, and Nyasa.
+The country features a long Indian Ocean coastline of approximately 1,424 kilometers and is home to Mount Kilimanjaro, Africa's highest peak.

-Tanzania has a population of approximately 61.1 million people, with a significant portion living below the poverty line.
-The country faces challenges related to malnutrition and food security, particularly in rural areas.
-The population is diverse, with various ethnic groups and languages spoken throughout the country.
+Tanzania has a population of approximately 61.1 million people, with a significant portion living in rural areas.
+The country is diverse in languages and cultures, with Swahili being the official language and widely spoken alongside English.

 Governance Indicators